Maximal Modifications and Auslander-Reiten Duality for Non-isolated Singularities: Introduction

 In fact in many regards restricting our attention to only studying maximal crepant partial resolutions misses much of the picture and so we should (and do) work even more generally.
 When one wants to flop curves between varieties with canonical singularities which are not terminal this does not take place on the maximal level but we should still be able to understand this homologically.
 This motivates our definition and the study of modifying modules (see \ref{MMintro} below).
 Viewing our modifying modules $M$ as conjectural shadows of partial resolutions we should thus be able to track the birational transformations between the geometrical spaces by using some kind of homological transformation between the corresponding modifying modules.
 This leads us to develop a theory of mutation for modifying modules, which we do in Section~\ref{mutations}.

-For the algebraists, we remark that in moving from isolated to non-isolated singularities we must give up the idea of rigidity and so our theory of mutation loses some of the fundamental features from the world of clusters, such as the unique exchange property.
-Certain aspects remain however; for example mutating twice at the same vertex always returns us to the original position and furthermore our mutation induces canonical derived equivalences between the corresponding endomorphism rings.
-We believe that it is precisely the lack of unique exchange together with the induced derived equivalences that provides the level of freedom which is required if the theory is to match (and in fact imply) what is occurring geometrically.
+We note that some parts of the theory of (maximal) modifying modules developed in this paper are analogues of cluster tilting theory \cite{GLS,IR}, especially when the ring has Krull dimension three.
+One main difference is that we do not assume that the ring is an isolated singularity, so we need to introduce (maximal) modifying modules which are much more general than (maximal) rigid modules in cluster tilting theory.
+Some of the main properties in cluster tilting theory are still true in our setting, for example, mutation is an involution in dimension three (see \ref{mainintro} below) and gives a derived equivalence in any dimension (see \ref{ddimmut_intro1} below).
+On the other hand, new features also appear in our setting.
+For example, mutation sometimes does not change the given modifying modules (see \ref{mainintro} below).
+This feature is necessary, since it exactly reflects the geometry of partial crepant resolutions.

 Although in this paper we are principally interested in the geometrical and commutative algebraic statements, the proofs of our theorems require a slightly more general noncommutative setting.
+For this reason throughout this paper we use the language of singular Calabi--Yau algebras: \begin{defin} Let $\Lambda$ be a module finite $R$-algebra, then for $d\in\mathbb{Z}$ we call $\Lambda$ $d$-Calabi--Yau (=$d$-CY) if there is a functorial isomorphism

+for all $X\in\Db(\fl \Lambda)$, $Y\in\Db(\mod\Lambda)$, where $D_0$ is the Matlis dual (see \S 2.4 for more details).
+Similarly we call $\Lambda$ singular $d$-Calabi--Yau (=$d$-sCY) if the above functorial isomorphism holds for all $X\in\Db(\fl\Lambda)$ and $Y\in\Kb(\proj \Lambda)$. \end{defin} Clearly $d$-sCY (respectively $d$-CY) algebras are closed under derived equivalence \cite[3.1(1)]{IR}.
+When $\Lambda=R$, it is known (see \ref{3.2IR}) that $R$ is $d$-sCY if and only if $R$ is Gorenstein and equi-codimensional with $\dim R=d$.
+Thus throughout this paper, we use the phrase `$R$ is $d$-sCY' as a convenient shorthand for this important property.

-For this reason we deal with noncommutative $d$-CY$^{-}$ algebras $\Lambda$ (see \S 2.4) as a generalization of commutative Gorenstein $d$-dimensional rings.
-By doing this we increase the technical difficulty, but we emphasize that we are unable to prove the purely commutative statements without passing to the noncommutative world.
+We remark that by passing to mildly noncommutative $d$-sCY algebras we increase the technical difficulty, but we emphasize that we are forced to do this since we are unable to prove the purely commutative statements without passing to the noncommutative setting.

 We now describe our results rigorously, and in more detail.